Files

 File Manager

-The File Manager is an interface that allows you to manage connections, browse and preview file content, and perform standard file and folder actions such as opening, downloading, deleting, and renaming.
-To access an object's context actions, right-click it or left-click and expand the Actions pane in the Context Panel on the left.
-By clicking a file or folder in the File Manager, you can open its preview.
-Double-clicking a file opens it in Datagrok, and double-clicking a folder expands its content.
+File Manager allows you to manage connections, browse and preview file content, and perform standard actions such as opening, downloading, deleting, and renaming.
+Right-click on an object to see available context actions, or left-click and expand the Actions pane in the Context Panel on the right.
+Click on an object to see its preview.
+Double-click to open the object in the workspace.

 If you don't see a certain action, it may be due to insufficient permissions.
 For files and folders shared with you, contact the credentials owner.
 If you are a credentials owner, contact the data source owner.